ekupaskibas18/ekupaskibas18.github.io/blogs/quotes/2023-11-28-my-favourites.md

 It's your infinitely sweet sunshine smile,
 Your happy rounded eyes, and your wits.
-All of them is in a long list of my favourites.
+All of them are in a long list of my favourites.

 <footer>— **Randell Tuazon** <div class="text-sm mt-2">*Notes While Daydreaming*</div></footer>